e0steven/percona5.7-tokudb-dockerfile/README.md

 # percona5.7-tokudb-dockerfile

-percona 5.7 with tokudb on centos 6.8
+Percona 5.7 with TokuDB on Centos 6.8

-see Dockerfile and ps-entry.sh
+See Dockerfile, ps-entry.sh, and example folder

+The ps-entry has been customized to check for mysql data (instead of a flag file) for init, adding in timezone data, and enabling the TokuDB engine.

-## ACHTUNG:  this is more or less a fork of: https://github.com/percona/percona-docker/tree/master/percona-server.56
+## Warning:  This is more or less a fork of: https://github.com/percona/percona-docker/tree/master/percona-server.56 However the official repos did NOT load TokuDB successfully or had other issues

+Check the example folder for an example of a Kubernetes (GKE) YAML that works.

-just keep reading, stuff below is taken from the original repo.
+The data below is from the original Repo.

 # How to Use the Images